1940

 worked at the TWA executive office in Washington D.C.

-and lived with Helen at the TWA residence, Doubleday
+and lived with Helen at the official TWA residence,

-parked at the DCA TWA Terminal.
-To the right, is a photo
+often seen parked at the DCA TWA Terminal.
+To the right

-of Mrs. Jack Frye after a flight on the 12A from DCA to
+is a photo of Mrs. Jack Frye after a flight on the 12A from

 No one has conducted as much research into Frye’s association with the TWA L12 than Sedona

-Legend.
-Yes, this plane was "officially" a TWA corporate plane but it was always considered
+provenance.
+Yes, this plane was "officially" a TWA corporate plane, but it was always

 As far as TWA’s pioneering Flight Research Program?
 This was always ongoing but not so much